Spearfoot/scripts-for-using-rsync/README.md

 `./rsync-invoke.sh root@boomer:/mnt/tank/foo/ /mnt/tank/foo /mnt/tank/bandit/log/rsync.log`

-The module script (__rsync-module.sh__) is strictly _pull_ oriented: it can only be used to copy data from the local system to a remote rsync module because the target specifier has the `rsync://` prefix hard-coded.
+The module script (__rsync-module.sh__) is strictly _push_ oriented: it can only be used to copy data from the local system to a remote rsync module because the target specifier has the `rsync://` prefix hard-coded.
 But you could easily modify a copy of this script and put the `rsync://` prefix on the source specifier if you need _pull_ capability.

 ### Prerequisites: SSH
 Since __rsync__ uses __ssh__, you will need to configure __ssh__ key-based authentication to allow logging on to your target servers without having to enter a password.